Harald-Berghoff/docker-cups-airprint/README.md

-# quadportnick/cups-airprint
+# Harald-Berghoff/ubuntu-cups-airprint

+(forked from [quadportnick/docker-cups-airprint][https://github.com/quadportnick/docker-cups-airprint])

 This Ubuntu-based Docker image runs a CUPS instance that is meant as an AirPrint relay for printers that are already on the network but not AirPrint capable.
-I'm using it on a Synology NAS because the built in server doesn't work properly with my printers.
+This build is fork from quadportnick/cups-airprint, who is using it on a Synology NAS because the built in server doesn't work properly with network printers.
 The local Avahi will be utilized for advertising the printers on the network.

-This is also an excuse to dip my toes into GitHub/Docker more, so why not?
+I am using a QNAP NAS, but with the very same restrictions, and I tried using his image, but found it rather outdated, so I updated it to a more recent ubuntu version, based on the version quadportnick has created.
+Right now I decided to go for Ubuntu 18.04, marked as a LTS release, supposedly having a EOL of April 2023.

 Hopefully someone else finds this useful.
+Credits go to quadportnick.

 ## Prereqs
 * No other printers should be shared under Control Panel>External Devices>Printer so that the DSM's CUPS is not running.